Bengal Film Journalists' Association – Best Actress Award

-The Bengal Film Journalists' Association Awards (Also Known as BFJA awards) is the oldest Association of Film critics in India, founded in 1937.
-Bengal Film Journalists' Association – Best Actress Award is given by Bengal Film Journalists' Association to recognize a female actor who has delivered an outstanding performance in a leading role.
-The award was first given in 1942 for the films released in preceding year 1941.
+The Bengal Film Journalists' Association Awards (also known as BFJA awards) is the oldest association of film critics in India, founded in 1937.
+Bengal Film Journalists' Association – Best Actress Award is given to recognize a female actor who has delivered an outstanding performance in a leading role.
+The award was first given in 1942 for the films released in 1941.

-Frequent winners of this award are Aparna Sen (5 awards), Madhabi Mukherjee, Rituparna Sengupta (4 awards each), Suchitra Sen, Debashree Roy, Laboni Sarkar, Sandhya Roy (3 awards each).
+Frequent winners of this award are Aparna Sen (5 awards), Madhabi Mukherjee, Rituparna Sengupta (4 awards each), Suchitra Sen, Debashree Roy, Laboni Sarkar, and Sandhya Roy (3 awards each).